Client Relationship Disclosure

 Any relationships that a FIN-XO director or officer might have with another iA Financial Group entity do not raise material conflicts as none of the individuals is in a position to personally influence clients of FIN-XO to invest in any of the investment products of the iA Financial Group, nor are they compensated by any of the iA Financial Group entities on a commission or other basis that could result in decisions being made, or influence being exerted, against the interest of any of our clients.

-In addition to applicable regulatory provisions and contractual provisions respecting any business arrangements that may exist between FIN-XO and the other iA Financial Group entities, the directors, officers, Employees and Advisors of each of the firms are subject to iA Financial Group’s Code of Business Conduct governing their actions, in addition to our internal compliance policies and procedures.
+In addition to applicable regulatory provisions and contractual provisions respecting any business arrangements that may exist between FIN-XO and the other iA Financial Group entities, the directors, officers, Employees and Investment Advisors of each of the firms are subject to iA Financial Group’s Code of Business Conduct governing their actions, in addition to our internal compliance policies and procedures.

 FIN-XO generally carries on its activities independently from the other firms owned by iA Financial Corporation.
 However, from time to time there may be certain cooperative business arrangements between it and the other firms, such as arrangements relating to introduction of clients, distribution of products, advisory relationships or administrative support.

-< iA Clarington Investments Inc. manages the iA Clarington family of investment funds, which FIN-XO Advisors may recommend as investment options for your accounts with FIN-XO.
+< iA Clarington Investments Inc. manages the iA Clarington family of investment funds, which FIN-XO Investment Advisors may recommend as investment options for your accounts with FIN-XO.

-< Industrial Alliance Investment Management Inc. is the portfolio manager of the iA Clarington family of investment funds.
-FIN-XO Advisors may be licenced as insurance agents with PPI Management Inc. and may recommend that you acquire insurance and insurance products, such as segregated funds, provided by Industrial Alliance Insurance and Financial Services Inc.
+< FIN-XO Investment Advisors may be licenced as insurance agents with PPI Management Inc. and may recommend that you acquire insurance and insurance products, such as segregated funds, provided by Industrial Alliance Insurance and Financial Services Inc.